What Is Supply Chain Management and Why It Matters

 The second important concept is that what happens outside a company's walls is just as critical to operational success as what happens within them.
 For example, let's say that a warehouse manager is working on a plan to improve shipping and receiving efficiency.
 If they don't consider the variables of on-time delivery, the cooperation of carriers, vendors, and suppliers, their efforts will not have much of an impact in the grand scheme of things.

-Furthermore, the supply chain depends on raw data to provide vital insights.
-This is where analytics specialists or a 3PL partner comes in really handy.
+Furthermore, the supply chain depends on data and analytics to provide vital insights.
+This is where analytics specialists or a Modern 4PL partner like Redwood comes in really handy.
 After collecting pertinent data, a specialist reviews it.
 The information extracted from this data comparison process helps find areas for improvement, determine the root source of discrepancies and allows companies to come up with logical solutions.

 As you can see, while the concepts are fairly basic... there is actually a whole lot involved under the surface.